 If the exchange is proposed with a non-Accredited museum, with another type of organisation or with an individual, the museum will place a notice on the MA’s Find an Object web listing service, or make an announcement in the Museums Association’s Museums Journal or in other specialist publications and websites (if appropriate).

 Both the notification and announcement must provide information on the number and nature of the specimens or objects involved both in the museum’s collection and those intended to be acquired in exchange.
 A period of at least two months must be allowed for comments to be received.
 At the end of this period, the Trustees must consider the comments before a final decision on the exchange is made.

 If a work is to be returned to or exchanged with an original donor, a successful claimant(s) to legal title or funding organisation in accordance with any agreement, or if an exchange, which is judged by the Trustees to provide the greatest public benefit, is to be with another museum, organisation or individual, the Gallery will uphold its duty to openness and transparency and will make public any disposal decision made by the Trustees.
 This will be achieved by recording such action in the Gallery’s Annual Accounts.

 When other components of the Gallery's works of art are replaced to ensure they are cared for to the best possible standard, such as historic components of frames etc., they shall be retained or reused wherever possible, not only for research purposes but also as an integral part of the object's history.
 However if the Gallery should decide that such components are disposed of, this shall be done in line with the Gallery's conservation recommendations and the other relevant disposal terms of this Policy.
 This shall not require Trustee approval and such approval on the disposal and replacement will be sought, where applicable, from the relevant curator.
-Trustees are informed, as appropriate, of all major conservation work carried out on the Collection.
+The Curatorial Committee and the Board of Trustees are informed, as appropriate, of all major conservation work carried out on the Collection.